avnet-iotconnect/iotc-python-lite-sdk/README.md

 # Using the Client

-Using this client to communicate to IoTConnect involves the following steps:
+Using this client to communicate to /IOTCONNECT involves the following steps:
 - Get familiar with the client API by examining documentation at [client.py](src/avnet/iotconnect/sdk/lite/client.py)
 - Initialize the client with either:
   - iotcDeviceConfig.json (downloaded from the device *Info* panel) - see the [basic-example](examples/basic-example.py)